Robowizx/Airport-Dashboard/README.md

 # Airport-Dashboard
-Dasboard software for sih
+Dasboard software for sih.
-#To view the out put go to https://m8kv5.csb.app/
+To view the output go to https://m8kv5.csb.app/